lotusnprod/lotus-wikidata-exporter/README.md

 This project is used to take the LOTUS (and beyond) data from Wikidata and export it in a format that can be used by our website.

 It is made in Kotlin.
-All you need really is a JVM, and it should gather everything by itself.
+All you need really is a JVM (Java >=15), and it should gather everything by itself.

 ## Build